World-to-Words: Grounded Open Vocabulary Acquisition through Fast Mapping in Vision-Language Models: Related Work

-Mapping plays a central role in classic lexicon acquisition problem~\citep{gleitman1994acquisition,clark1995lexicon}.
+Referential grounding plays a central role in classic lexicon acquisition problem~\citep{gleitman1994acquisition,clark1995lexicon}.
 Primarily, researchers focused on grounding words to their meaning symbols, building learning mechanisms using specific mental biases to simulate children's word acquisition, and giving computational accounts for psycholinguistic phenomena~\citep{siskind1996computational,regier2005emergence,goodman2007bayesian,fazly2010probabilistic}.
-Early efforts along this line incorporate visual grounding either by learning a statistical or neural mapping from object categories~\citep{roy2002learning,yu2005emergence,xu2007word,yu2007unified,yu2013grounded} and more complicated visual features~\citep{qu2010context,jiayuan2019neuro,mao2021grammarbased, pratt2020grounded} to linguistic labels.
+Early research in this area focused on visual grounding through two main approaches: first, by developing statistical and neural mappings from object categories to lexical items~\citep{roy2002learning,yu2005emergence,xu2007word,yu2007unified,yu2013grounded}, and later by incorporating more sophisticated visual features to establish connections with lexicon, syntax, and complex semantic structures~\citep{qu2010context,shi2019visually,jiayuan2019neuro,mao2021grammarbased,pratt2020grounded}.
 These studies are usually in a closed world with limited vocabulary~\citep{krahmer2019computational}, and words are usually isolated from the natural context of use.
 More recently, there exist multi-modal understanding tasks, \textit{e.g.}, object retrieval~\citep{guadarrama2014open,hu2016natural}, referring expression comprehension~\citep{liu-chai-2014,yu2016modeling,mao2016generation,wu2020phrasecut}, and phrase grounding~\citep{plummer2015flickr30k} to map text to corresponding objects.
-Our setup is closely related to this line as we position \textit{grounding} as an explicit word-referent mapping problem.
-The difference is that, our work goes beyond grounding to study open-vocabulary acquisition through fast mapping, a more complicated but realistic challenge faced by AI agents.
+Our setup relates to this line as we position referential grounding as an explicit word-referent mapping problem.
+We focus on efficient learning of grounded lexical semantics through fast mapping in modern vision-language models, a more scalable but realistic challenge faced by AI agents.

 \paragraph{Vision-Language Pre-training}

 Distributional word representations can be acquired through language modeling, and developing language models from visual data has been extensively studied by the community~\citep{chrupala2015learning,lazaridou2015combining,li2017learning,suris2020learning}.
 Recent years have seen increasing research to enrich language representations with visually-augmented language modeling~\citep{tan2020vokenization,lu2022imagination,wang2022visually} and to learn multimodal representations with vision-language pre-training (VLP)~\citep{du2022survey}.
 We are particularly interested in VLP models with fine-grained grounding objectives, \textit{e.g.}, Word-Region Alignment (WRA).
 These models either pre-train with weakly supervised alignment algorithms like optimal transport that matches words with patches~\citep{kim2021vilt} or proposals from a frozen detector~\citep{chen2020uniter,su2020vlbert}, or perform explicit word grounding by pre-training a language-conditioned detector~\citep{kamath2021mdetr,li2022grounded,zhong2022regionclip,dou2022coarse}.
 Our model falls along this line, which jointly performs language modeling, object localization, and grounding during pre-training, rather than relying upon a pre-existing object detector.